Treat yourself to a the BEST Watermelon Mojito … this refreshing fresh watermelon cocktail is the perfect summer drink!

 Tip: want to make this drink extra special?
 Serve it in a Watermelon Punch Bowl.
 This would be such a fun party idea!

-Now that you know mastered this refreshing watermelon rum drink, check out these other delicious flavors:
+Now that you know mastered this refreshing watermelon rum drink, check out these other delicious mojitos:

 Looking for more rum cocktail ideas?
-Then, you’ll want to try my Cuba Libre and Rum Old Fashioned recipes, as well!
-You can also find more watermelon recipes here.
+Then, you'll want to try my Cuba Libre, Spiked Apple Cider, and Rum Old Fashioned recipes, as well!
+You can also find all my watermelon recipes here.

 Watermelon Mojito